Goldman unit insures GM's UK pension fund

-LONDON Goldman Sachs (GS.N) unit Rothesay Life has agreed a 230 million pound deal to insure a retirement fund of General Motors' (GM.N) British employees, making it the biggest player in the market for so-called bulk purchase annuities.
+LONDON Dec 13 Goldman Sachs unit Rothesay Life has agreed a 230 million pound ($370.68 million) deal to insure a retirement fund of General Motors' British employees, making it the biggest player in the market for so-called bulk purchase annuities.

 GM's UK retirement plan is paying Rothesay Life for a form of investment policy that will generate income to cover payments to its 11,000 members, they said on Thursday.